A neighbour selection approach for identifying differential networks in conditional functional graphical models: Introduction

-Graphical models \citep{lauritzen1996} have become a popular strategy for inferring conditional dependencies within the element of a (high-dimensional) random vector.
-They consist in undirected graphs where the nodes are the elements of the random vector and the edges encode pairwise conditional dependencies.
-When the random vector follows a multivariate Gaussian distribution such edges correspond to the non-zero elements of its precision matrix.
-Functional graphical models \citep{qiao2019} extend the notion of graphical models to graphs whose nodes represent random functions thus allowing for characterizing conditional dependencies within multivariate random functions.
+Graphical models \citep{lauritzen1996} have become a popular strategy in the last two decades for inferring conditional dependencies within the elements of a (high-dimensional) random vector.
+They consist of undirected graphs in which the nodes correspond to the elements of the random vector, and the edges encode pairwise conditional dependencies.
+When the random vector follows a multivariate Gaussian distribution, such edges correspond to the non-zero elements of its precision matrix.
+Functional graphical models \citep{qiao2019} extend the notion of graphical models to graphs whose nodes represent random functions, thus allowing the characterization of conditional dependencies within multivariate random functions.
 In particular, Gaussian functional graphical models deal with multivariate Gaussian processes.